Kayla Springer Kayla Springer

 Investing in a property without an active permit—or the ability to obtain one—can lead to costly mistakes, compliance issues, and revenue loss.
 I help my clients avoid these pitfalls by connecting them with properties that are already approved and generating income.

-Understanding New Orleans’ STR Regulations (And How to Navigate Them)
+Understanding New Orleans’ STR Regulations

 The City of New Orleans has implemented strict zoning and permitting laws to regulate the short-term rental market.
 While this adds a layer of complexity, it also protects the value of properties with valid permits, making them even more desirable for investors.